Let's take a very common scenario:

 And don't forget the stats: Mentors are 6x times and mentees are 5x more likely to get promoted.
 87% of both mentors and mentees develop confidence, and feel empowered by their mentoring relationship.
 On top of this, 81% of those with mentors go on to mentor others, and so the more people you can impact via mentoring relationships, the wider it will naturally scale.

 LVMH set out a goal to reach 50/50 gender balance in key positions by 2020.
-They knew that partnering women with senior mentors would help them achieve this goal and reinforce their company culture of building equality.
-By using a mentoring platform to scale their mentoring programme, they were able to reach a wider number of participants in a shorter period of time.
+They knew that partnering women with senior mentors would help them achieve this goal and reinforce their company culture of equality and inclusion.
+By using a mentoring platform to scale their mentoring program, they were able to reach a wider number of participants in a shorter period of time.

-Creating or reassessing your programme goals forces you to identify which aspects of scaling you’re struggling with and how to best improve them.
+Creating or reassessing your program goals forces you to identify which aspects of scaling you’re struggling with, and how to best improve them.

-When looking to scale your mentoring programme, you will also need to re-engage a fresh batch of mentors.
-Depending on the programme, you could run an internal campaign to get previous mentees to give back and before mentors.
+When looking to scale your mentoring program, you will also need to re-engage a fresh batch of mentors.
+You could run an internal campaign to get previous mentees to give back and become mentors.
 As always, emphasise the fact that mentoring benefits mentors also – they can use it to reach their own goals of leadership development, coaching skills, and communication.

 With automated matching via mentoring software, participants can create their own mentoring account where they fill in details about themselves, their position, their interests and what skills they’re looking to develop.
 This takes the matching admin away by generating a list of the best mentor matches within your organisation.
 The mentee then selects which mentor they’d like to contact, encouraging them to be proactive and giving them ownership in creating their own success.